Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/04-drop-card/README.md

 };
 ```

-Now we test it and we have it.
+Now we test it and...
+Hey ! we got the edge case covereed !.

-Let's make it transparent:
+Let's make it transparent, so the user won't even notice what's going on:

 _./src/kanban/components/empty-space-drop-zone.component.tsx_